paulkazusek/std_format_cheatsheet/README.md

 ## formating custom types

-Seperate parsing anf formatting in extension API
+Seperate parsing and formatting in extension API

 Need to provide a specialization of std::formater\<\> and imlpement